IIIF/cookbook-recipes/recipe/0011-book-3-behavior/index.md

 id: 11
 layout: recipe
 tags: [image, text, layout]
-summary: "These manifests use the 'behavior' property to specify how the canvases should be displayed in the viewer in relation to one another, such as paged for a book or continuous for a scroll."
+summary: "These manifests use the 'behavior' property to specify how the Canvases should be displayed in the viewer in relation to one another, such as paged for a book or continuous for a scroll."
 ---

 ## Use Cases